scottr131/docs/kubernetes-on-slackware/building-kubernetes-on-slackware.md

 #### Compile

-nerdctl has an included Makefile and can be compiled with `make`.
+containerd has an included Makefile and can be compiled with `make`.

 ```sh
 cd ${MYPKG}-${MYVERSION}